dnsimple/dnsimple-support/content/articles/managing-integrated-domains.markdown

 # Managing Integrated Domains

-From the Domains page, you can view the refreshed state of your DNSimple domains alongside domains from [integrated domain providers](/articles/integrated-domain-providers).
+From the Domains page, you can view the refreshed state of your DNSimple domains alongside domains from [Integrated Domain Providers](/articles/integrated-domain-providers).

 <div class="section-steps" markdown="1">
 ##### Viewing integrated domains from the Domains page